-Video/graphics cards and integrated motherboard/processor graphics chips
+Video/graphics cards and integrated motherboard/processor graphics chips (GPUs)

 This section of this website, combined with its Graphics Card Problems, Monitors and Laptop PCs sections, provides all of the information a prospective or an actual desktop and laptop PC owner needs to know about graphics cards and other graphics implementations and the problems that beset them.

 Remove old GPU device drivers before installing a new graphics card